 Unlike Sontag (whose work I will discuss below), Azoulay is concerned with the gaze of the one who is photographed, the agency of the gaze.
 She argues for a civil political space that the people using photography - photographers, spectators, and photographed people - imagine everyday.
 This is a space of political relations that are not mediated exclusively by the ruling power of the state and are not completely subject to the national logic that still overshadows the political arena (12).
 Before the revolution, Syrians were not able to actualize citizenry in the common sense of the word.
 While they were members of a political community, i.e. the nation-state that carries with it rights of political participation, the state was in practice an authoritarian regime and never acted like a nation-state, and as such Syrians were and to a certain degree continue to be essentially "non-citizen citizens" of Syria.
 So, if according to Azoulay photography forms a citizenry, a citizenry without sovereignty, without place or borders, without language or unity, and has a heterogenous history, a common praxis, inclusive citizenship and a unified interest (131), then perhaps the narrative of citizenry captured in the array of images by the Lens of the Youth contingents registers a durable practice that eludes the sovereignty of the regime.

-The Images Now and Then Lens of the Youth Dimashqi (Damascus) is the only contingent to still continually post timeline images since its inception.
-It has become the repository of Syrian memory of the hardships and destruction over the years, and since 2020 has been posting and reposting images from Homs and Idlib, especially of the camps &lt;sup>9 Syrian cultural theorist Hassan Abbas (d.
-2021) breaks this down in the context of the revolutionary moment in his essay "Between the Cultures of Sectarianism and Citizenship," Syria Speaks, (48-59). for internally displaced persons.
+The Images Now and Then

+Lens of the Youth Dimashqi (Damascus) is the only contingent to still continually post timeline images since its inception.
+It has become the repository of Syrian memory of the hardships and destruction over the years, and since 2020 has been posting and reposting images from Homs and Idlib, especially of the camps for internally displaced persons.
 The more recent posts and images are markedly different from the first few years, most of the posts have turned into a kind of digital graffiti; a digitally spray-painted message on a wall or a photo.
-The first of this kind is a message of solidarity to Nablus aka Little Damascus (10/25/2022)

-[Image A] By this time, the kinds of communications LYC would transmit shifted to reflect the environment and conditions of protracted war.
-Using the form of graffiti -spray painting messages on public spaces-the editorial managers of the Facebook site have cleverly turned to digital walls to speak out.
+The first of this kind is a message of solidarity to Nablus aka Little Damascus (10/25/2022) [Insert Image A].
+By this time, the kinds of communications LYC would transmit shifted to reflect the environment and conditions of protracted war.
+Using the form of graffiti -spray painting messages on public spaces-the editorial managers of the Facebook site have cleverly turned to digital walls to speak out [Insert Image B].
+There continue to be dated shots of daily life, but more and more digital graffiti appears.
+Many of these posts express pain, suffering, solidarity, and recognition of shared experiences of trauma and violence, especially, but not exclusively with Palestinians.
+Notably, there is more editorial commentary that accompanies the images rather than the initial typical practice of posting only date, location, and on occasion a brief exposition.
+This content shift follows logically from what life had become to live within the confines and routine of protracted war in Damascus.
+The mission to communicate had become a mission of connection.